 Bissell Tree House at the John Ball Zoo

-The Bissell Tree House located on one of the highest points in Grand Rapids at John Ball Zoo provides up to 180 wedding guests with a unique feel of both nature and city.
-In addition to a beautiful, intimate wooded setting, the Bissell Tree House offers stunning views of Grand Rapids’ skyline.
+The Bissell Tree House is beautifully situated on one of the highest points in Grand Rapids at John Ball Zoo.
+The Tree House seats up to 180 wedding goers April-November and 120 guests December-March.
+This venue provides a unique feel of both nature and city in an intimate wooded setting, I was lucky enough to attend a wedding there and could not get enough of the Grand Rapids skyline.
+Breathtaking!

 Photo by Grand Rapids Downtown Market